niemtec/mind-graph/atoms/create choices make choices.md

 **Blue sky**: what's the best outcome we can imagine?
 No limits, no constraints.

 **Brass tacks**: how do we get there?
 What are our constraints?
 What resources and tools do we have available?
-This is were you start planning, using methods like [[charlie-kindels-5-ps]].
+This is were you start planning, using methods like [[charlie kindels 5 ps]].

 ---